 Request an initial consultation by calling (720) 809-8310.

 How Jorgensen, Brownell & Pepin, P.C.
 Can Help

 Our team of mechanic's lien attorneys regularly provides legal services to both property owners and construction contractors.
-With 30 years of experience to our firm's name, we have obtained the skills and insight required to address even the most complex kinds of construction-related issues.
+With over 30 years of experience to our firm's name, we have obtained the skills and insight required to address even the most complex kinds of construction-related issues.
 As our client, you can expect to receive well-versed legal guidance throughout the entire process.

 Depending on the situation, we may assist you in:

 - Preparing a notice of intent to file a lien statement